code-423n4/2023-03-asymmetry-findings/data/0xffchain-Q.md

 #### [3]  Validation for contract Address

-In the `addDerivative()` function , the first parameter of `_contractAddress` is not validated when passed in, for example the allowed user might pass a zero address and successfully and they would be no way to delete this, except to disable the weight on finding out. https://github.com/code-423n4/2023-03-asymmetry/blob/44b5cd94ebedc187a08884a7f685e950e987261c/contracts/SafEth/SafEth.sol#L182
+In the `addDerivative()` function , the first parameter of `_contractAddress` is not validated when passed in, for example the allowed user might pass a zero address successfully and they would be no way to delete this, except to disable the weight on finding out. https://github.com/code-423n4/2023-03-asymmetry/blob/44b5cd94ebedc187a08884a7f685e950e987261c/contracts/SafEth/SafEth.sol#L182

 a validation like so should be included: